zhoupingying/learngit/README.md

 <<<<<<< HEAD
 Creating a new branch is quick & simple.
 =======
-Creating a new branch is quick aInd simple.
+Creating a new branch is quick and simple.
 >>>>>>> feature1